ytakefuji/covid_score_japan/README.md

 $ pip install openpyxl

-And you need to install nkf command. nkf can be installed by the following command for WSL on Windows or Linux.

-$ suod apt install nkf

-or for MacOS

-$ brew install nkf

 On WSL on Windows, MacOS, or Linux operating systems, run the following command:

 $ pip install jpscore